Super Bowl XXXVI halftime show: Performance synopsis

 Organisers said that most of the musical performers at Super Bowl XXXVI would pre-record their performances to reduce the possibility of technical problems.
 U2, however, said they intended to play live for the halftime show.
 When asked if he would lip sync, Bono said: "I'll be singing live.
 Call us old-fashioned, but I thought it might be novel.
 It might catch on with the kids."
 A backing rhythm track accompanied the band's live performance as a precaution.
 Despie said it was required as a "technical protection" against "the risk of a show going down".
 An Associated Press report published days before the Super Bowl claimed that the band would perform "Walk On".
 It was confirmed that the band would perform three songs, but they did not announce in advance which ones.
-The websites for U2 and the NFL stated that they would play at least one of the tracks "I Still Haven't Found What I'm Looking For", "Desire", "Pride (In the Name of Love)", or "Beautiful Day".
+The websites for U2 and the Super Bowl stated that they would play at least one track from a list consisting of "I Still Haven't Found What I'm Looking For", "Desire", "Pride (In the Name of Love)", and "Beautiful Day".

 The on-field audience held light sticks.
 The show began with U2 performing their 2000 hit single "Beautiful Day".
 For the first verse, Bono walked with a cameraman through the on-field crowd to reach the stage.
 While doing so, fans started slapping Bono on the back.
 Realising the wires for his in-ear monitors were exposed, he began to panic.
 He said: "All one person has to do is pull the wire, and I'm off air.
 I would hear nothing.
 Off the air in front of a billion people!"
 Bono said that his smirking facial reaction was a reflection of his fear at that moment; he admitted that he was "swaggering with the most annoying smirk ever seen.
 You just think: That guy is such a prat!"

 The band's second song was the elegiac "MLK", during which the scrim was raised behind the stage, onto which a scrolling list of names of the 9/11 victims were projected.
 This segment segued into the third and final song, the band's 1987 hit single "Where the Streets Have No Name".
-Towards the end of the song, the scrim was released to the ground, and the names continued to scroll and be projected onto the interior of the Superdome.
+Towards the end of the song, the scrim was released to the ground, and the names continued to scroll across the interior of the Superdome.
+Terry Price of the Hartford Courant said it was "eerily reminiscent of the World Trade Center collapses".
 At the conclusion of the song, Bono opened his leather jacket to reveal an American flag in the lining.